elianyperez/PersonalWebsite/content/post/DACC/index.md

 ---
-title: Dallas Aging and Cognition Conference (DACC)
+title: Dallas Aging and Cognition Conference Presentation
 subtitle:

 # Summary for listings and search engines
-summary: Eliany presented her work on age-related neural and behavioral shifts of navigation strategy at the Dallas Aging and Cognition Conference on February 25th, 2023
+summary:

 # Link this post with a project
 projects: []